near/stakewars-iii/challenges/draft_015.md

 ## Deliverables

  - Blog for localnet deployment
- - Blog for shardnet deployment.
+ - Blog for testnet deployment.
 On each kuutamo node, once your system is operational, run the commands below and include screenshots in blog.
 ```console
 $ nixos-version
 $ journalctl -u kuutamod.service | grep 'state changed'